 In Victorian society, rich and poor could find themselves living very close together, sometimes just streets apart.
 During the 19th century more people moved into the towns and cities to find work in factories.
 Cities filled to overflowing and London was particularly bad.
 At the start of the 19th century about 20% of Britain’s population lived there, but by 1851 half the population of the country had set up home in London.

 London, like most cities, was not prepared for this great increase in people.
 People crowded into already crammed houses.
 Rooms were rented to whole families or perhaps several families.
 If there was no rooms to rent, people stayed in lodging houses.

 But how different were the homes they lived in?
-Use this collection of sources to find out.
+Use this lesson based on original sources concerning Victorian Hackney to find out.

 Land-owners or factory owners often built houses for their workers.
 Unfortunately, this did not reduce overcrowding or improve building standards.
 The houses were cheap, most had between two and four rooms – one or two rooms downstairs, and one or two rooms upstairs, but Victorian families were big with perhaps four or five children.
 There was no water, and no toilet.
 A whole street (sometimes more) would have to share a couple of toilets and a pump.
 The water from the pump was frequently polluted.
 It was no surprise that few children made it to adulthood.

 Some of the worst houses were ‘back to backs’ or courts.
 The only windows were at the front.
 There were no backyards and a sewer ran down the middle of the street.
 Housing conditions like this were perfect breeding grounds for disease.